kumarkushagra/Lenskart/README.md

 ### Services
 - LLM Service: Ollama running vision capable models like `gemma3:4b, ministral-3:3b, qwen3-vl:4b`
 - Backend API: FastAPI for image analysis
+- Supabase: sql based databse which stores the hash values of images (unique) and returns the cache results
 - Frontend UI: Gradio web interface

 ### Data Flow
 - User submits image URLs via UI (multiple at once or one at a time)
-- TODO: Backend checks if image is already presend in the database (i.e. already processed)
+- Backend checks if image is already presend in the database (i.e. already processed)
 - Backend fetches images from the URL
 - Images sent to LLM for analysis
 - LLM returns structured JSON